InitialS-AI/LLM-Trustworthiness-Analysis-Framework/README.md

 ---

-- **SST-2** - For Out-of-Distribution, we adapt the sentiment
-analysis dataset created by Wang et al. [2].
-It is based on SST-2 dataset [3], and contains word-level and sentence- level style transferred data, where the original sentences are transformed to another style.
-It contains a total of 9,603 sentences, with 873 in-distribution (ID) data and 8,730 OOD data.
-- **AdvGLUE++** - For the adversarial attack dataset, we use AdvGLUE++ [4], which consists of three types of tasks (sentiment classification, duplicate question detection, and multi-genre natural language inference) and five word-level attack methods.
-It contains 11,484 data in total.
+Sure, here's a revised version of the descriptions for the SST-2 and AdvGLUE++ datasets:

+---

+### SST-2 Dataset Overview

+- **Context**: SST-2 is adapted for Out-of-Distribution (OOD) analysis, based on the sentiment analysis dataset by Wang et al. [2].
+- **Composition**: This dataset builds upon the original SST-2 dataset [3] and includes word-level and sentence-level style transferred data.
+This involves transforming original sentences into a different style.
+- **Size and Distribution**:
+   - Total Sentences: 9,603.
+   - In-Distribution (ID) Data: 873 sentences.
+   - Out-of-Distribution (OOD) Data: 8,730 sentences.

+### AdvGLUE++ Dataset Overview

+- **Purpose**: AdvGLUE++ is used for evaluating model performance against adversarial attacks.
+- **Tasks and Methods**:
+   - Encompasses three types of tasks: Sentiment Classification, Duplicate Question Detection, and Multi-Genre Natural Language Inference.
+   - Incorporates five word-level attack methods.
+- **Dataset Size**: Consists of a total of 11,484 data points.

+---

 The dataset can be found in LUNA/datasets folder.
 You can also check generate.py file about how to use it.